 You are purchasing the vehicle using funds that you have borrowed under a Personal Loan agreement that you've organised yourself, which is NOT secured on the vehicle.

 You are hiring / leasing the vehicle for a set period of time, after which you are contractually obliged to return the vehicle.

 Regardless of how you funded the purchase, select this option if you acquired the vehicle from a private individual.

 Please select the explanation that is most appropriate to your vehicle.

 Note that the date of purchase is the date you took delivery of and started to drive the vehicle.
 It is not the date you placed the order.

 Please enter the price you paid for it (to the nearest £1) AFTER any discount that was given but BEFORE any part exchange allowance was deducted.

 Please see below for details of what should be included and/or excluded within the declared vehicle value::

-NOTE: If Your Vehicle Is An Electric Vehicle:
+NOTE: If Your Vehicle Is An Electric Vehicle with a Leased Battery: